tannerrj/cfmapper-content/README.md

 # cfmapper-content
-Output of cfmapper script used by Crossfire
+Output of crossfire-mapper script used by Crossfire

 ## Introduction